 Sunblocks appear prominently on the skin.
 A white coat can usually be seen on the skin after applying the product.

 Benefits And Potential Risks Of Wearing Sunscreen

 - Protects us from UVA and UVB rays of the sun

 - Allows us to soak up the sun without harming our skin and its appearance, prevents premature aging, burning and tanning

 The most annoying part of wearing sunscreen is how it makes our skin look.
 Spray sunscreens are a good option if you’re out for a day party or event, once in a while.

 Sunscreens can contribute to acne breakouts by clogging your pores.
 If you have acne-prone skin, pick a physical sunscreen for yourself.

-Sunscreens should be worn 30 minutes before you step-out in the sun.
+Sunscreens should be worn 30 minutes before you step out.

 Some studies suggest that wearing sunscreen can reduce Vitamin D production in the body (15)

 Wearing sunscreen can at times frustrate you.
-It is an essential product to maintain skin health.
+But it is an essential product to maintain skin health.
 Spend time at your cosmetic store, try out different sunscreens to determine their feel and look.
 Pick one that suits your preference and skin type!